(CONSERVATIVE ORDER against CHANGE – continued)

 We, descendants of the wise and noble peoples of Hellas, we who are the contemporaries of the enlightened and civilized nations of Europe, we who behold the advantages which they enjoy under the protection of the impenetrable aegis of the law, find it no longer possible to suffer without cowardice and self-contempt the cruel yoke of the Ottoman power which has weighed upon us for more than four centuries – a power which does not listen to reason and knows no other law than its own will, which orders and disposes everything despotically and according to caprice.

 A new Ottoman admiral lacked confidence and failed to regain command of the sea for the Turks.
 In 1824 fighting between Greeks increased.
-On the Peloponnese were the notables who wanted to retain the status they had held during Ottoman rule, and there were leading fighters who wanted some political power as a reward for their military contribution.
+On the Peloponnese Peninsula were Greek notables who wanted to retain the status they had held during Ottoman rule, and there were leading fighters who wanted some political power as a reward for their military contribution.
 Ship owners also thought they deserved some political power.
 Liberal intellectuals wanted a parliament.
 There were conservatives who tended to see the struggle between the Ottoman Turks and the Greeks as between Islam and Greek Orthodox Christianity, and they tended to want the preservation of an authoritarian relationship between the Greek Orthodox Church and Greek society.

 Ibrahim began more devastation in Greece, and by July 1827 it looked as though the Ottoman Empire had won its war against the Greek insurgency.
 This was claimed by Ottoman writers.
 But Ibrahim's devastations inspired Britain, France and Russia to a joint demonstration by their navies.
 They demanded an armistice and that Ibrahim evacuate the Peloponnese.
 Ibrahim refused.
-In October the British, French and Russian fleet entered Navarin Bay, and there the Battle of Navarino, last naval battle of sailing ships, took place.
+In October the British, French and Russian fleet entered Navarino Bay, and there the Battle of Navarino, last naval battle of sailing ships, took place.
 Ibrahim's navy was destroyed.

 Under King Otto the Greeks were taxed more than they had been under the Ottoman Turks.
 This did not please the Greeks.
 Neither did King Otto's Roman Catholicism.
-By Orthodox Greeks he was considered a heretic.
+Orthodox Greeks considered him a heretic.
 And rather than marry into a Greek family, Otto, in 1837, married a princess from Oldenburg Germany, where his wedding took place.
 The queen remained unpopular with the Greeks, while the Great Powers continued to guarantee King Otto's rule.

-Copyright © 2005-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.